Atlas-OS/docs/docs/getting-started/installation.md

 2. If you have chosen **Manual Driver Installation**, run `Disable Drivers Installation in Windows Update.reg` and restart
 3. Connect to the internet
     - If you're unable to connect to the internet, [install the network adapter driver](https://www.techspot.com/community/topics/how-to-install-a-driver-when-theres-no-installation-exe-file-to-run.171861/) that you previously downloaded and stored in the AtlasFiles folder.
-4. Navigate to **Windows Settings** and update Windows until no more updates are available.
+4. Navigate to **Windows Settings** and update Windows until no more updates or optional updates are available.
 Also, visit the **Microsoft Store** and update all apps.
     - You will need to restart after completing updates.
 After restarting, check again for updates repeatedly until there are no more updates that pop up
 5. Open `AtlasFiles` and proceed to run `AME Wizard` Beta.exe`
     - Click on **Updates** at the top of the application and check for AME Wizard updates